Abishevs/Abishevs/README.md

 - 👀 I’m interested in front-end development and rocket engineering
 - 🌱 I’m currently learning html,css and javascript
 - 💞️ I’m looking to collaborate on nowhere realy
-- 📫 How to reach me at: abisevs.eduards@gmail.com
+- 📫 Reach me at: eduards.abishevs@fordewind.se

 <!---
 Abishevs/Abishevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.